 Professor Werner’s research interests range from international finance to market microstructure.
-Her research has been published in top-tier economics and finance journals such as Journal of Finance, the Review of Financial Studies, and Journal of Economic Theory.
-In the international finance area, she has studied capital controls, home bias and cross-border securities trading.
-In the market microstructure area, she has studied: trading of British cross-listed securities both in London and in the U.S.; interdealer trading on the London Stock Exchange; the trades of NYSE floor brokers; Nasdaq institutional trading; the effect of Nasdaq delistings on firm value and liquidity; short-sale trading strategies; and the effect of suspending short-sale price tests on market quality.
-Current research projects include Dark Pool trading and market quality, OTC market disclosure and market efficiency, Liquidity and asset pricing, and APR violations in Chapter 11 Bankruptcy.
+Her research has been published in top-tier economics and finance journals such as Journal of Finance, Journal of Financial Economics, the Review of Financial Studies, and Journal of Economic Theory.
+In the international finance area, she has worked on home bias and cross-border securities trading.
+In the market microstructure area, she has studied a range of topics: cross-listed securities; interdealer trading; floor trading; institutional trading; short-sale trading strategies; the effect of suspending short-sale price tests; dark pool trading; and liquidity and disclosure regulation in OTC markets.
+Current research projects include large-in-scale orders in European markets and retail trading in the US.